Kabul: Demographics

-Kabul's population was estimated in 2020 at about 4.6 million.
+Kabul's population was estimated in 2023 at about 4.95 million.
 The city's population has long fluctuated due to the wars.
 The lack of an up-to-date census means that there are various estimates of the population.

 Kabul's population was estimated to have been about 10,000 in 1700, 65,000 by 1878, and 120,000 by 1940.
 More recently, the population was around 500,000 in 1979, whilst another source claims 337,715 as of 1976.
 This figure rose to about 1.5 million by 1988, before dramatically dropping in the 1990s.
 Kabul became one of the fastest-growing cities in the world, with its population growing fourfold from 2001 to 2014.
 This was partly due to the return of refugees after the fall of the Taliban regime, and partly due to Afghans moving from other provinces mainly due to war between Taliban insurgents and Afghan government forces in their native areas as well as looking for labor.
 This resulting rapid urbanisation means that many residents today live in informal settlements.
 Shanty mud-brick homes on the mountainsides and steep hills have been built by them and these are usually poverty-stricken, not connected to the water and electricity grid.
 Although the settlements are illegal, they have been tolerated by authorities.
 In 2017 Kabul Municipality started a project to paint the homes in these settlements in bright colors in an effort to "cheer up" residents.

 Kabul is and has historically been the most ethnically diverse city in the country, with the population including Afghans from all over the country.
-About 55% of Kabul's population is Tajik.
-25% Hazara, another 20% is Pashtun, and minority ethnic groups include Baloch, Uzbek, Turkmen, and Afghan Hindu.
+Approximately 45% of Kabul's population is Tajik, 25% Hazara, another 25% is Pashtun, and minority ethnic groups include Qizilbash (counted to Tajiks), 1% Baloch, 2% Uzbek, 1% Turkmen, and 1% Afghan Hindu.
 Almost three-quarters of the population of Kabul follow Sunni Islam, and around Twenty-five percent of residents are Shiites.
 Other religions in the city include Sikhism and Hinduism.

 In 1525, Babur described the region in his memoirs by writing that:

 Along with Pashtun, Tajik and Hazara communities, who make up the majority of the population of the city, there was a significant population of Uzbek, Turkmen, Kuchi, Qizilbash, Hindu, Sikh and other groups.
 The broader province of Kabul however, is dominated by Pashtun and Tajik groups.
 The Dari (Persian) and Pashto languages are widely used in the region, although Dari serves as the lingua franca.
 Multilingualism is common throughout the area, particularly among the Pashtun people.

 The term "Kabuli" (کابلی) is referred to the urbanites of the city.
 They were ethnic-neutral, typically speak Dari (Persian), were generally secularly educated, and favor Western fashion.
 Many Kabulites (especially elites and the upper class) left the country during the civil war and are now outnumbered by rural people who moved in from the countryside, mostly refugees but also labor-seekers.